eecs280staff/eecs280runestone/_sources/13_dynamic_memory/main.rst

    Take a few minutes to mentally trace through the code in :code:`main()` and write down what you think will be printed.
 Once you're finished, you can find the code on `Lobster <https://lobster.eecs.umich.edu>`_ (:file:`L13.1_Bird_lifetimes`) and use the simulation to double check.

+(There's a walkthrough at the start of the next video.)

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Memory Model and Introduction to the Heap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^